 Fred Ezeh, Abuja

-Nigeria Center for Disease Control (NCDC), has disclosed that no fewer than 143 people have died of Lassa fever in Nigeria between January and November this year.
+Nigeria Centre for Disease Control (NCDC), has confirmed that no fewer than 171 persons died of Lassa fever between the period of January 1 and December 31, 2018.